osuosl/timesync/source/draft_errors.rst

 This error would be returned when an identifier field (e.g. time UUID or activity slug) is malformed or otherwise not valid for use.
-This is to be distinguished from Object not found: Object not found occurs when a perfectly valid, well-formed identifier is supplied, but no object matching the identifier could be found; an identifier is considered invalid if it does not match the expected format (e.g. a slug with special characters or a non-numeric ID field).
+This is to be distinguished from Object Not Found: Object Not Found occurs when a perfectly valid, well-formed identifier is supplied, but no object matching the identifier could be found; an identifier is considered invalid if it does not match the expected format (e.g. a slug with special characters or a non-numeric ID field).